Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Besides having a good sense of humor, there’s plenty of drama too.
 Don’t expect something really deep here, but Gintoki and co. can get very emotional and protective of their loved ones, and I like the ‘oohhh’ moments of the show as much as the ‘WTF’ moments.

 AND did I mention this is all happening during the ‘Edo-Period’?
-Yes, yes, old Japan, when women wore kimonos and men…did too lol So if you like interesting but redundant information’s about that period, Gintama brings some of them up from time to time, you will also see them do heavy parodying of many other shows (probably some of your favorites) and they are reckless in making fun of famous Japanese personalities, hell even of their own producers, and again it’s all forgiven because it’s so well done, and they make fun of themselves too.
+Yes, yes, old Japan, when women wore kimonos and men…did too lol So if you like interesting but redundant information’s about that time period, Gintama brings some of them up from time to time, you will also see them do heavy parodying of many other shows (probably some of your favorites) and they are reckless in making fun of famous Japanese personalities, hell even of their own producers, and again it’s all forgiven because it’s so well done, and they make fun of themselves too.
 I guess I’m done with praising this show, if you’re still not interested in watching it (some say you need to at least watch 10 episodes to fall in love with Gintama, to which I say BS, I fell in love with this show after three minutes) I don’t know how to convince you, that you will find a soul mate in Sakata Gintoki, the samurai with white natural perm and a high sugar level, who makes dirty jokes, who knows how to get out of a tricky situation and look cool while being beat up…yeah he’s not your typical protagonist in a shonen jump manga, but by being this different from others, he’s unique and special like the show itself.

 The openings (Gintama has one of my favorites) and endings are creative and usually they pick catchy songs for them.
 While the animation is pretty average, not bad, not outstanding, another thing that I want to mention and compliment on are, the seiyū.
 No matter if for Gin-san, Kagura, Shinpachi, Hijikata, Kondo or one of my personal favorites Ayame Sarutobi, the voice actors are awesome, of course with the material they are able to work with, they’re hilarious nonstop as well.